E – Safety

 E-Safety Home Learning Packs

-During school closure children will be spending more time online and therefore it is important that e-safety messages are reinforced.
+When children are at home self-isolating, they will be spending more time online and therefore it is important that e-safety messages are reinforced.
 Please work through the sheet below with your child.

 New activities will be added regularly.

 There is also an Information for Parents Document. thinkuknow-parents-helpsheet-primary

 For children in Year 6 parents will need to look at the 8-10 pack and 11-13 pack to choose which is most appropriate for your child.